KumariNeha26/Heart-Disease-Diagnostic-Analysis/README.md

-# Heart-Disease-Diagnostic-Analysis
+Heart Disease Diagnostic Analysis

+Project Overview
-The goal is to perform an ETL (Extract, Transform, Load) process on a heart disease diagnostic dataset, followed by an Exploratory Data Analysis (EDA).
-The dataset includes various attributes such as heart disease prevalence by gender, age, and other medical factors.
+This project focuses on processing and analyzing heart disease diagnostic data using ETL and EDA techniques.
+The dataset includes patient attributes such as age, gender, and medical factors to assess heart disease prevalence.

-Project Steps: ETL: Load, clean, and preprocess heart disease data for analysis.
-EDA: Analyze heart disease rates by age, gender, and other factors; find key correlations.
-Dashboard: Create visualizations (charts, graphs) to show metrics like disease rates by demographic factors.
-Insights: Identify key risk factors and summarize findings for future health preparation.
+Key Steps
+ETL Process: Load, clean, and preprocess data for analysis.
+EDA: Identify patterns and correlations in heart disease occurrence.
+Visualization: Develop charts and graphs to highlight key insights.
+Findings: Identify risk factors and summarize results for better health analysis.

+This analysis supports data-driven decision-making in healthcare by uncovering critical risk patterns.